deepcausality-rs/papers/effect_propagation_process/markdown/effect propagation process.md

 In response, the author introduces the "Effect Propagation Process" (EPP) framework to address these new challenges.
 The EPP departs from the classical notion of time-linear causality, borrows new concepts from physics, and proposes a view of  causality as a spacetime-agnostic continuous effect propagation process.

-The Effect Propagation Process offers a unified philosophical framework of causality that remains compatible with classical causality and conceptually congruent with physics theories of quantum gravity.
+The EPP was developed to serve as the foundational theory for DeepCausality, a Rust-based computational library designed to handle causal inference in complex and dynamic systems.
+The engineering challenges faced during its development, such as representing non-linear time structures, handling dynamic feedback loops, and modeling emergent causal shifts, necessitated a new generalization of causality.
+In absence of precedence of spacetime agnostic causality, the EPP was formulated as a direct response to these demands, providing both the philosophical grounding and the architectural blueprint for a new category of context-aware causal reasoning.
+The DeepCausality project solves the inevitable structural complexity challenge with recursive isomorphic causal data structures.
+However, because the aspect of isomorphic causal datastructures is implementation specific to Rust, it is not covered in the presented EPP framework.

 Philosophically, the epistemology of the EPP begins with positivist foundations in static configurations where truth aligns with a predefined model.
 In a dynamic EPP, epistemology requires an interpretive stance where truth emphasizes coherent adaptability amidst non-linear temporal evolution.
 Lastly, its epistemology evolves further into a pragmatic understanding in co-emergent systems where the truth of relativistic, emergent causal relationships is validated by their functional efficacy.
 The new epistemology lays the groundwork for analyzing the dynamic emergence of causality that results from the application of the EPP.
 Practical application of the Effect Propagation Process enables the handling of uncertainties, causal reasoning over non-Euclidean data, and non-linear complex feedback loops in dynamic systems.

-The Effect Propagation Process does not seek to replace the classical notion of causality; instead it seeks to advance and generalize the concept of causality to address the new challenges of causal inference over non-Euclidean data, non-linear temporal structures, and handling emergent causality in dynamic systems.
+The Effect Propagation Process does not seek to replace the classical notion of causality; instead it seeks to advance and generalize the concept of causality to address the new challenges of causal inference over non-Euclidean data, non-linear temporal structures, and handling of emergent causality.

 ## Motivation